telerik/blazor-docs/components/card/overview.md

 # Card Overview

 The Card for Blazor is a component that combines text, visual content and actions about a single subject.
 It quickly grabs the user’s attention with its clean layout, consisting of a title, usually an image, some text as the body and perhaps a footer.
-You can use it to easily organize content when building catalogues, dashboards, blogs, e-shops, etc. It has a dedicated areas for its building blocks and that provide various ways of commponent usage.
+You can use it to easily organize content when building catalogues, dashboards, blogs, e-shops, etc. It has dedicated areas for its building blocks and that provides various ways of commponent usage.

 #### To use a Telerik Card for Blazor